willdurand-edu/php-slides/src/extended/09_http_cache.md

 The **reverse proxy** caches responses as they are returned from your application and answers requests with cached responses before they hit your application.

-Symfony2 provides its own reverse proxy, but any reverse proxy can be used.
+Symfony provides its own reverse proxy, but any reverse proxy can be used.

 ### HTTP Cache

 **HTTP cache headers** are used to communicate with the gateway cache and any other caches between your application and the client.

-Symfony2 provides sensible defaults and a powerful interface for interacting with the cache headers.
+Symfony provides sensible defaults and a powerful interface for interacting with the cache headers.

 ---